Akumaaa-php/SixCandy/README.md

 - Clone/[Download](https://github.com/Akumaaa-php/SixCandy/archive/refs/heads/master.zip) the repo, rename the `config.json.example` file to `config.json` and put your bot token into it.
 - [Open a command prompt in the same folder](https://www.thewindowsclub.com/how-to-open-command-prompt-from-right-click-menu#:~:text=To%20open%20a%20command%20prompt%20window%20in%20any%20folder%2C%20simply,the%20same%20inside%20any%20folder.) and type `npm i` to install dependencies
 - Run [SkinPeek.js](https://github.com/Akumaaa-php/SixCandy/blob/master/SkinPeek.js) using `node SkinPeek.js` in the command prompt
+- If the bot is in more than 2500+ servers, instead run [sharding.js](https://github.com/Akumaaa-php/SixCandy/blob/main/sharding.js) using `node sharding.js` in the command prompt.
+- Also
 - And that's it!
 Don't forget too give the bot a [role](https://support.discord.com/hc/en-us/articles/206029707-Setting-Up-Permissions-FAQ) that allows it to send messages and create custom emojis.

 ## Useful Information

-- [Can I get banned for using SkinPeek?](https://github.com/giorgi-o/SkinPeek/wiki/Can-I-get-banned-for-using-SkinPeek%3F) (spoiler: nope, it's safe to use!)
+- [Can I get banned for using SixCandy?](https://github.com/giorgi-o/SkinPeek/wiki/Can-I-get-banned-for-using-SkinPeek%3F) (spoiler: nope, it's safe to use!)

 - After installing, the bot should automatically deploy the slash commands globally.
 If they don't appear:
   - If you're getting `DiscordAPIError: Missing Access`, you probably forgot to add the `applications.commands` scope in step 1